bc3tech/DesktopApplicationInsights/README.md

 ## Tracking button clicks
 You can very easily log - and optionall *time* - button click events by having your `Button` inherit from `TelemetryButton` and set the `EventName` and `TelemetryClientName` properties on your Button.
 Your button will now automatically execute `TrackEvent` when it's clicked.
 If you set the `IsTimed` property to `true` it will also log duration metrics.
 The Duration property that's logged to Application Insights will be called `[EventName]_Duration` so you can filter these button click durations very easily in your dashboard.
+## Disabling Telemetry
+Once you have a client via the `GetClient`, `CreateClient`, or `GetOrCreateClient` methods, you can use the `Disable()` and `Enable()` extension methods off `TelemetryClient` to Disable or Enable all telemetry events sent to that client.
+This is useful if you provide an option within your application to turn telemetry on or off, but don't want to put a bunch of `if` statements everywhere to check a boolean value before calling telemetry methods.